-Stalking is a relatively new crime and electronic stalking laws are regularly revised to keep up with technology.
+This offense is a relatively new crime and electronic stalking laws are regularly revised to keep up with technology.
 Where the offense once primarily involved phone calls or one person physically following another, the crime of stalking now includes communicating through text messages or email and tracking by GPS.

-How is Harassment Charges Classified?
+How are Harassment Charges Classified?

 If instead of taking action recklessly, an individual engages in a certain “course of conduct” with the intent to place another person in fear of physical harm or of losing employment, then the behavior may be treated as stalking in the second degree.